Jeff Hendrick: 2022–23 season: Loan to Reading

 On 12 July 2022, Reading announced the season-long loan signing of Hendrick where he would link up with compatriot and fellow newcomer Shane Long.
 He scored on his Reading debut in a pre-season friendly against Maidenhead United less than two hours after the loan deal was finalised.
 He made his competitive debut for the club on 30 July 2022, playing the full match in a 1–0 away loss to Blackpool.

 Hendrick made his 400th career club appearance in the 3–0 home defeat to Sunderland on 14 September 2022.
 He then scored his first competitive goal for Reading on 4 October in a 1–1 draw against Norwich City which kept The Royals in third position in the table.
 On 14 January 2023, Hendrick netted two first-half goals in a 2–2 draw at home to former club Queens Park Rangers — his first brace since February 2015.

+The season ended in big disappointment for Hendrick as Reading were relegated to League One after going on an abject run of just two wins from their final 22 league matches.
+This was coupled with the club being handed a six-point deduction towards the end of the season over a historical breach of the EFL's profitability and sustainability limits.

+On 26 May 2023, Newcastle manager Eddie Howe said the player had no future at the club and would be moved on.

+2023–24 season: Loan to Sheffield Wednesday

+After being sent to train with Newcastle's under-21s, Hendrick signed for Championship club Sheffield Wednesday on 1 September 2023 on a season-long loan deal.
+He made his debut just over two weeks later on 16 September, starting the game against Ipswich Town in an eventual 1–0 home defeat.
+His first goal came on 29 November, scoring a stoppage time equaliser in the 93rd minute against top of the league Leicester City in a match that ended 1–1.

+Shortly after this goal, it became noticeable that Hendrick was missing from subsequent matchday squads without an explanation issued.
+However, on 31 December it was finally made clear that Hendrick had suffered a knee injury earlier that month and was in the midst of his recovery.
+Hendrick would only go on to feature just twice more for Sheffield Wednesday and returned to his parent club Newcastle at the end of the season.

+On 29 May 2024, Newcastle announced that Hendrick would leave the club in the summer when his contract expired in June.